Learn more about how Stash keeps you safe, plus additional ways you can keep your Stash account secure.

 If misplaced, your debit card can be temporarily locked—and unlocked—with a tap in the Stash app.9

 * These features apply to unauthorized transactions.
-Green Dot Bank must be notified immediately of any unauthorized use.
+MasterCard must be notified immediately of any unauthorized use.
 See Deposit Account Agreement for details.

 Stash handles sensitive financial customer data, so we’ve taken steps to secure critical systems and information.
 Stash has been audited by an external third party to validate compliance with the Payment Card Industry Data Security Standard (PCI DSS).